Design and Technology

 Learn more about Design and Technology at Key Stage 3

 Facilities in the Department are well established and are comprised of 5 design studios which are gradually being converted to multi- use rooms to help facilitate the flexible approach to working with a variety of materials which is needed for the new GCSE courses.
 We are also fortunate to have ICT facilities in some of the rooms which help pupils to integrated computer aided design (CAD) and manufacture (CAM).
 We are also located close to the other ICT suites which are regularly used to support our curriculum.
-ICT facilities are further enhanced by the use of computerised sewing machines, scanners and a computer-controlled embroidery machine, control equipment, vinyl cutter and an A2 laser cutter.
+ICT facilities are further enhanced by the use of 3D printers, computerised sewing machines, scanners and a computer-controlled embroidery machine, control equipment, vinyl cutter and A2 sized laser cutters.

 The aim of the department is to encourage and nurture pupils’ enthusiasm to ensure their success and build confidence, using a range of technologies and a variety of materials.
 Pupils work through design-based problems and investigative work, reviewing their ideas through an iterative approach to designing and making.
-We want the pupils to look forward to their Design and Technology lessons because they are challenged but successful; allowed to think for themselves whilst developing creativity and producing quality work.
+We want the pupils to look forward to their Design and Technology lessons because they are challenging yet successful; allowed to think for themselves whilst developing creativity and producing quality work.

 Learn more about Design and Technology at Key Stage 4